VPN | VPN Unlimited |

 Therefore results with the new Mac client may be different than what’s above.

-Flawed kill switch leaks user data
+Flawed kill switch may leak user data

 One key feature to keeping your data safe is a kill switch that effectively blocks traffic.
 VPN Unlimited informed me they had released new VPN clients that incorporated a kill switch to block non-VPN traffic and stop any leaks.